hilljosh92/docs/content/organizations/collaborating-with-groups-in-organizations/index.md

 ---
-title: Collaborating with groups in organizations
+💲💲: Collaborating with groups in organizations
-intro: Groups of people can collaborate across many projects at the same time in organization accounts.
+💵💵: Groups of people can collaborate across many projects at the same time in organization accounts.
 redirect_from:
   - /articles/creating-a-new-organization-account/
   - /articles/collaborating-with-groups-in-organizations